daniill5738/sep10-freedom-project/blog/entry07.md

 Overall, this will help me in the long run in the near future when I have to present something to a large audience.

 # Takeaways
 One takeaway from my presentation was learning that knowing my project well made it much easier to answer questions.
 I also realized that explaining the purpose of my website was just as important as showing the code.
-During the Expo, I learned how to adapt my explanation by shorting my elevator pitch to under a minute so it can not be boring and have the judges attention span, which I became more confident speaking with people I did not know.
+During the Expo, I learned how to adapt my explanation by shortening my elevator pitch to under a minute so it wouldn't be boring and have the judges attention span, which I became more confident speaking with people I did not know.
+Additionally, at first I was nervous speaking in front of judges, but once I started talking, I noticed my confidence increased and I was able to focus more on what I was saying instead of worrying about mistakes.

 # Skills